outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-26-7-things-to-remember-from-better-allies-hiring.md

 ---
-title: 7 Key Things to Remember from 'The Better Allies Approach to Hiring'
+title: 7 Things to Remember from 'The Better Allies Approach to Hiring'
 layout: post
 categories: [leadership, books]
 ---
-There's a lot of great content in the book ['The Better Allies Approach to Hiring'](https://www.amazon.co.uk/Better-Allies-Approach-Hiring/dp/1732723338) and these are the points I'd like to remember and reference later.
+There's a lot of great content in the book ['The Better Allies Approach to Hiring'](https://www.amazon.co.uk/Better-Allies-Approach-Hiring/dp/1732723338) including real practical advice about how to improve your hiring process right now.
+These are the 7 things I want to remember the most and reference later.

 ## 1. On the Careers Page
 To be fully transparent, consider putting your diversity statistics on your careers page, along with an explanation of what you are doing to improve them.